PlutoTank/CyberPolice-CyberPatriotScripts/README.md

 # CyberPolice-CyberPatriotScripts
 ### Intro
 This script is for mainly for windows.
-Runs a bunch of hardening processes.\
+This program runs a bunch of hardening processes.\
 This script is supposed to be used for automation of system hardening.\
-This script was made for Cyber Patriot competition but can be used for other uses like system forensics and hardening.\
+This script was made for Cyber Patriot competition but can be used for other uses like system forensics and hardening.

 ### Useage
 Run `CyberPolice.bat` as Administrator